kait-kat/Coding-Quiz/README.md

 ## Description

 A fun way to quiz yourself and keep your memory fresh!
+This application's purpose is simple but can end up having endless amounts of questions, making it extremely replayable and even competitive!
+Checkout further development for whats to be added to this app in the future!
 ## User Story

 ```